otrv4/otrv4/otrv4.md

 #### Prekey message

-This message is created and published to an unstrusted prekey server to allow offline conversations.
+This message is created and published to an untrusted prekey server to allow offline conversations.
 Each Prekey message contains the owner's User Profile (which contains a signed shared prekey) and two one-time use ephemeral public prekey values.